Professor Baibing Li BSc (Yunnan), MSc (Vrije Brussel), PhD (Shanghai Jiao Tong)

 Bayesian statistical modelling; data mining; statistical modelling for financial markets; transportation and traffic studies

-Baibing enjoys supervising his PhD students, whose research topics span a wide range of business and management problems such as, for example, stochastic frontier analysis for economic growth, traffic flow modelling and analysis with high-frequency data, liquidity timing analysis of hedge funds, asset portfolio allocation, and financial market modelling and forecasting via Markov switching approach.
-Baibing welcomes applications for PhD research in various areas of business analytics, such as financial market modelling and forecasting, data mining and applications in marketing, and intelligent traffic signal processing.
+Baibing enjoys supervising his PhD students, whose research topics span a wide range of business and management problems such as, for example, stochastic frontier analysis for economic growth, traffic flow modelling and analysis with high-frequency data, liquidity timing analysis of hedge funds, asset portfolio allocation, and financial market modelling and forecasting via Markov switching approach, hedge funds performances and market competition.
+Baibing welcomes applications for PhD research in various areas of business analytics, such as financial market modelling and forecasting, data mining and applications in marketing.

-- Reviewer for a number of journals including Journal of the Royal Statistical Society: Series A, Series B, and Series C; Transportation Research: Part B and Part C; IEEE Transactions on Automatic Control; Journal of the Operational Research Society; European Journal of Operational Research
+Baibing is Member of editorial advisory board of Transportation Research Part B (Methodological).
+In the recent years, Baibing served as external examiner at Manchester Business School (2011-2014) and UCD College of Business, University College Dublin (2015-2018).
+He is a reviewer for a number of journals including Journal of the Royal Statistical Society: Series A, Series B, and Series C; Transportation Research: Part B and Part C; IEEE Transactions on Automatic Control; Journal of the Operational Research Society; European Journal of Operational Research, etc.

 Baibing has published research articles in a wide range of outlets.
 His recent representative publications include: